RAW-4/TemporalCollapseEchoTheory/README.md

 ## Abstract

-The 'Temporal Collapse Echo Theory' (TCET) posits that consciousness generates structured echoes from a singular quantum eventâ€”perceived as linear time.
+The 'Temporal Collapse Echo Theory' (TCET) posits that consciousness generates structured echoes from a singular quantum event perceived as linear time.
 These echoes represent recursive wave-function collapses which consciousness organizes into the illusion of free will, agency, and memory.

 ## Files